keploy/typescript-sdk/README.md

 - Furthermore, to commit your changes use `yarn commit` instead of `git commit` for better commit experience.

 ## Community support
-We'd love to collaborate with you to make Keploy great.
+We'd love to collaborate with you to make Keploy.io great.
 To get started:
 * [Slack](https://join.slack.com/t/keploy/shared_invite/zt-12rfbvc01-o54cOG0X1G6eVJTuI_orSA) - Discussions with the community and the team.
 * [GitHub](https://github.com/keploy/keploy/issues) - For bug reports and feature requests.